marka2g/marksmarkdown/priv/notes/concepts/cs/languages/elixir/features/tree-of-contents.md

 [The secret's out](https://dashbit.co/blog/welcome-to-our-blog-how-it-was-made){:target="_blank"}, ...building a Phoenix LiveView powered static site has never been easier thanks to [**`NimblePublisher`**](https://github.com/dashbitco/nimble_publisher){:target="_blank"}.
 Also, [fly.io](https://fly.io){:target="_blank"} makes [publishing your markdown to the world](https://fly.io/phoenix-files/crafting-your-own-static-site-generator-using-phoenix/){:target="_blank"} a breeze.
 In this post, I'll skip on describing how to setup and implement `nimble_publisher` - the docs are excellent and there are loads of resources online to refer to if you get stuck.

-That out of the way, what I really wanted was a linkable, file-structure-like menu that would auto-generate each time a markdown file is added.
-I wanted a the files to represent an organized tree, looking like:
+That out of the way, what I really wanted was a linkable, file-structure-like menu that would auto-generate each time a markdown file is added and removed.
+The menu should represent the static pages in an organized tree, looking like:

 <image src="/images/notes/tree_menu.png" alt="tree_menu" width="200" height="250"/>